Turn-by-turn navigation

 To improve performance, save the NavigationResumeSnapshot

-after key events that bring significant changes in the navigation state, like:
+after key events that result in significant changes to the navigation state, such as:

 Route progress

-The position-dependent data fields are collectively known as the "Route Progress" data.
-Examples of these data are position on route (offset from the beginning) and remaining travel time.
-These fields are updated on every position update roughly once per second for every followed route in the system.
+Position-dependent fields that describe the user’s navigation status are collectively referred to as route progress data.
+Examples include the current position along the route (as an offset from the start), remaining travel time, and distance to the destination.
+These values are updated on every position update—typically once per second for each followed route.
 You can listen for changes to route progress.
-To listen for changes, set ProgressUpdatedListener
+To listen for changes to route progress, set a ProgressUpdatedListener

 is triggered whenever the user’s progress along the Route